 WCSD transportation policies are followed by the 21st Century Community Learning Center program.
 Bus issues follow same protocol as day school.
 Only the Superintendent, Project Director, or Transportation Director can approve cancellation or changes of transportation.
 WCSD buses may be used for the transportation of students and district personnel to and from school related activities.
 Buses shall not travel on private roads or driveways.
 Buses are approved to transport students in afterschool programs and activities.
-Buses are also approved to transport students from schools to Boys and Girls clubs, 4-H, and to daycare facilities within the school attendance zone.
-All students participating in activity trips or other schoolsponsored excursions must be transported in Walton County Public Schools school buses, or, if approved by the Superintendent or his/her designee, other appropriate modes of transportation, such as common public carriers or chartered buses.
+All students participating in activity trips or other school-sponsored excursions must be transported in Walton County Public Schools school buses, or, if approved by the Superintendent or his/her designee, other appropriate modes of transportation, such as common public carriers or chartered buses.
 The district will provide homeless students, students with disabilities, and students with limited English proficiency services that are comparable to services offered to other students in the school, including transportation services.
 All vehicles used and drivers employed for transportation purposes shall conform to the specifications, standards, requirements, and qualifications established by the State Board of Education and regulations of the Walton County Board of Education.
 Students shall receive instruction annually in safe riding procedures.
 Bus drivers shall read bus safety rules monthly to reinforce the safety of students being transported.
 In situations where school buses or charter buses are not provided, the parent/guardian shall be responsible for providing transportation.
 Site Coordinators are responsible for submitting student transportation lists one week before transportation is provided.
-Board Policy ED/JGG